cwaage/cs50_labs/README.md

   - Get User Input with the get_string() function
   - Print output using printf() with the %s string placeholder

 See how far you can get on your own.
-But if you forget some keywords or syntax, or it's just not working and you can figure out why, click on the hints listed below.
+But if you forget some keywords or syntax, or it's simply just not working ... don't hit your head against a wall.
+Click on the hints listed below and help will be revealed.

 {% spoiler "Hint for cs50.h" %}

 To include a header file use the #include and the file name as shown below

 ```c
 #include <cs50.h>
 ```
 {% endspoiler %}

 {% spoiler "Hint for get_string()" %}